 Malar Fat Pads and Aging

 Aging is the looming problem all of us have when it comes to facial aesthetics.
 The area of particular concern we have here is the midface, the malar fat pads’ location.
 As people get older, their face naturally tends to sag, something you may have observed in people in their 50s or 60s.
-The malar fat pads are primary participants in this sagging.
+The malar fat pads are the primary participants in this sagging.
 Over time, the malar fat pads go lower, contributing to the saggy appearance that comes with age.
 Note that a characteristic of a youthful face is a lifted appearance, which is why many facial rejuvenation procedures such as facelifts focus on elevating features to make them more youthful.

 Apart from the natural sagging of these fat pads, there is also the issue of malar mounds or malar bags showing up.
 These mounds appear because of the natural sagging of the face that reveals the malar fat pads in an unattractive fashion.
 However, it’s not only the sagging of the face that causes this.
 Some people naturally have problems with how their malar fat pads look or how they take up space in their cheeks.